City Heights, San Diego: Geography

 City Heights is large and diffuse, with many sub-neighborhoods.
 The community is divided into two pieces by Fairmount Avenue: City Heights East and City Heights West.
 The community is bounded by Interstate 805 to the west, El Cajon Boulevard to the north, 54th Street to the east, and Home Avenue/Euclid Avenue/Chollas Parkway to the southeast.

 "Downtown" City Heights is generally regarded to be in the Teralta West neighborhood, and along University Avenue.

 The community is further divided into fourteen neighborhoods: Azalea-Hollywood Park, Castle, Cherokee Point, Chollas Creek, Colina Del Sol, Corridor, Fairmount Park, Fairmount Village, Fox Canyon, Islenair (a city-designated historic district), Teralta East, Teralta West, Swan Canyon, and Ridgeview-Webster.

-Like other urban neighborhoods north of Balboa Park, City Heights also has a high rate of pedestrian activity relative to the rest of San Diego.

 Demographics

 City Heights had an estimated population of 65,552 as of 2020, according to SANDAG.
 City Heights is majority Hispanic and low-income, with high rates of poverty, unemployment, child obesity, and asthma.

 City Heights is home to significant Vietnamese, Somali, Cambodian, and Laotian communities.

 70% of households make less than $44,999, with median household income at $29,710 as of 2015, adjusted for inflation.

 The median age is approximately 30 years old.
 Most housing in City Heights is multi-family.